 The Dispatcher

-The Dispatcher is opt-in infrastructure, not the entry point of an
+It is also opt-in infrastructure, not the entry point of an

 egui_citizen app.
 Many apps that share state between panels through